 With three Michelin stars under its belt, Le Louis XV Alain Ducasse is undeniably one of the top culinary experiences Monaco has to offer.
 Adding to the restaurant’s prestige is its position in the palatial Hôtel de Paris, which is located next to the Place du Casino in the heart of the principality.

-Big things are expected at Joel Robuchon’s Monte-Carlo outpost in five-star Hotel Metropole.
+Big things are expected at Joel Robuchon’s Monte-Carlo outpost in the five-star Hotel Metropole.
 With a staggering 26 Michelin awards to his name the Frenchman is, after all, the most ‘starred’ chef in the world and fortunately the food here never fails to do anything but surpass expectations.

 A feast for all senses, the restaurant is also renowned for its visual spectacle.
 Guests can watch their next course being created in the open kitchen by the team of expert chefs led by Christophe Cussac.
 The décor is modern and plush, with the most popular tables spread across the panoramic terrace.

-Joel Robuchon’s culinary genius can also be experienced in Yoshi, a one Michelin-starred restaurant majoring in contemporary Japanese cuisine in Hotel Metropole.
+Joel Robuchon’s culinary genius can also be experienced in Yoshi, a Michelin-starred restaurant majoring in contemporary Japanese cuisine in Hotel Metropole.
 Among a sea of Mediterranean-themed eateries in Monaco, this venue stands out for its Asian-inspired menu as well as its excellently executed fare.

 Adding innovative twists to traditional ingredients, Japanese chef Takeo Yamazaki brings out the subtle flavours of his native country.
-Maki, sushi, sashimi and ‘a la carte’ dishes are all on the menu, with ise ebi no (spiny lobster and Kombu) soup and wakame (seafood jelly) being particular favourites.
+Maki, sushi, sashimi and ‘a la carte’ dishes are all on the menu, with ise ebi no (spiny lobster and Kombu) soup and wakame (seafood jelly) being particular favorites.

 Making a dinner here even more appealing is the Didier Gomez-designed interior, which blends ebony, stone and silk with soft lighting in hues of green, white and ivory.
 Diners can sit at the sushi bar, in the main dining room or in the Japanese-inspired garden on the terrace.

-His daring repertoire of dishes include green papaya spaghetti carbonara, saddle of lamb roasted with Voatsiperifery pepper, lobster flambé with rum and, for dessert, hot avocado and chocolate soufflé served with almond, coconut and cinnamon ice cream.
+His daring repertoire of dishes includes green papaya spaghetti carbonara, saddle of lamb roasted with Voatsiperifery pepper, lobster flambé with rum and, for dessert, hot avocado and chocolate soufflé served with almond, coconut and cinnamon ice cream.

 In line with the innovative menu is the cutting-edge, modern dining room which overlooks an open kitchen while panoramic sea views are to be had outside on the terrace.